mjanser/ansible-config/README.md

 ## Without Vagrant

-You have to install Ansible first.
+You have to install Ansible and some other packages first.
 This is for Fedora:

-    dnf -y install ansible
+    dnf -y install ansible python2-dnf libselinux-python

 Configure the groups of hosts in the file `production` (see /etc/ansible/hosts for an example).
 Install the dependencies from Ansible Galaxy: